PsychoinformaticsLab/nipymc/README.md

 #### Test statistic inflation

 This is a very large simulation that we ran on the [Lonestar 5](https://www.tacc.utexas.edu/systems/lonestar) supercomputer at the [Texas Advanced Computing Center](https://www.tacc.utexas.edu/home).
-The [`/simulations` directory](simulations) contains the scripts that we deployed.
+The [`simulations` directory](simulations) contains the scripts that we deployed.

 ## Literature survey